gustavobelizio/gustavobelizio/README.md

  Exemplos:

-A expressão x = 7 é um exemplo do prmeiro tipo.
+A expressão x = 7 é um exemplo do primeiro tipo.

 A expressão 3 + 4 é um exemplo do segundo tipo.